 Observation services are furnished by a hospital on its premises and include the use of a bed and periodic monitoring by nursing or other staff.
 Such services must be reasonable and necessary to evaluate an outpatient's condition or to determine whether there is a need for admission as an inpatient.
-These services usually do not exceed one day and must be ordered verbally and/or authenticated by signature of a Physician or another individual authorized by State licensure law and hospital bylaws to admit patients to the Hospital.
-The period of observation begins when the Physician orders observation and when the monitoring of the patient begins.
-Observation ends when ordered verbally and/or authenticated by signature of a Physician or another individual authorized by State licensure law and hospital bylaws to admit patients to be signature of a Physician or another individual authorized by and/or authenticated by signature of a Physician or another here is a notice of a Physician or another individual authorized by State licensure law and hospital bylaws to admit patients to be signature of a Physician or another individual authorized by State licensure law and hospital bylaws to discontinue such treatment.
+These services usually do not exceed one day and must be ordered verbally and/or authenticated by signature of a physician or another individual authorized by State licensure law and hospital bylaws to admit patients to the hospital.
+The period of observation begins when the physician orders observation and when the monitoring of the patient begins.
+Observation ends when ordered verbally and/or authenticated by signature of a physician or another individual authorized by State licensure law and solve the patient begins.
+Observation ends when ordered verbally and/or authenticated by signature of a physician or another individual authorized by State licensure law and solve the patient begins.